MAL-Dubs/MAL-Dubs/.github/ISSUE_TEMPLATE/title-is-labelled-but-no-official-dub-exists.md

 ---
 name: Title is labelled but no official dub exists
-about: Propose the removal from the list of dubs
+about: Propose a removal from the list of dubs
 title: "[DUB ERROR]"
 labels: dub error
 assignees: ''